tanerijun/vitaneri/README.md

 - [ ] Comments all components. ex: <!-- @component Allows you to quickly navigate the hierarchy of headings for the current page. -->
 - [ ] Implement side-wide search, try Lyra
 - [ ] rss, sitemap
-- [ ] Make sure every decorative line like those in NavLinks and TOC is rounded (border-radius)
+- [x] Make sure every decorative line like those in NavLinks and TOC is rounded (border-radius)
 - [x] Show post's tags on blog post
 - [x] Allow people to filter by tag in posts route
-- [ ] Make sure the HTML structure of each page is correct
+- [ ] Make sure the HTML structure of each page is correct and consistent
 - [ ] Run site through accessibility checker
 - [ ] Make sure the spacing separating header and footer is consistent on every page.
 Don't put margin in <section> on every page, instead put it on the heading and footer to ensure consistency
-- [ ] May also consider adding Giscus
-- [ ] Make TOC mobile responsive, maybe showing it above the post
 - [ ] Test utils
 - [ ] e2e testing
 - [ ] Write a generator for blog post, consider using [clack](https://github.com/natemoo-re/clack)
 - [x] Ability to highlight code using this kind of syntax js {3-5}
-- [ ] Add snippets section, collecting code snippets in md file
+- [x] Add snippets section, collecting code snippets in md file
 - [ ] Remove unnecessary color from theme, and better css variable name
 - [ ] 404 page
 - [x] Group post and TILs in one folder (idea: content)